Grzejdziok/computer-vision-group-35/README.md

 <b>Fig. 3 - Single- and multi-item examples</b>
 </p>

-The task we want to solve is framed as follows: given an image of a cardboard box with or without items, generate a new item in the image.
+The task we want to solve is framed as follows: given an image of a cardboard box with or without items, generate a new item in the image along with its binary mask.
 The top-view diagram for this task is:

 <p align="middle">
 <img src="images/diagram.jpg" style="width:100%" alt="Diagram">